 When the Parry Sound area was first opened for settlement the land routes followed by the pioneers were little better than forest trails.
-The rocky outcrops, dense bush and, let’s not forget the mosquitoes and black flies, tested the mettle of even the hardiest of pioneers as they made their way into the north to carve a new life out of the forested regions of this area.
+The rocky outcrops, dense bush, and, let’s not forget the mosquitoes and black flies, tested the mettle of even the hardiest of pioneers as they made their way into the north to carve a new life out of the forested regions of the area.

 But it was not long before a faster, more efficient and easier transportation route became popular.
 No, I am not talking about the building of Highway #69.

 The growth of settlement on Georgian Bay’s eastern shore soon led to the creation of a network of shipping routes traversing the waterways connecting the Parry Sound area to the railhead at Collingwood as well as other Georgian Bay port communities.

 These ships became the lifeline between the pioneering outback on both shores of Georgian Bay.
 Consequently, every autumn there was a race to get as much produce and supplies into the region as possible to help sustain the small settlements over the harsh winter months ahead.

 After suffering the bitter cold of the winter freeze-up all eyes were cast towards the frozen bay waiting expectantly for the warm winds of spring that would melt the ice, heralding the coming of vessels laden with goods to restock empty larders.